thisisnsh/aithing/README.md

 8 Nov
-- Show * for active tabs in sidebar
 - Toast
 - Excel Not Work
 - Show file content in code block
 - Show images in horizontal scroll
 - Prevent going below the screen limit
 - Selection Enabled button
-- Do not select from the app

 9 Nov
 - Analytics